Amidah: Concluding meditation

 May it be your will, O my God and God of my fathers, that You Shall speedily rebuild the Temple in our days, and give us our portion in your Torah, so that we may fulfill your statutes and do Your Will and serve you with all our heart.

-Many also customary add individual personal prayers as part of quiet recitation of the Amidah.
-Rabbi Shimon discourages praying by rote: "But rather make your prayer a request for mercy and compassion before the Ominipresent."
+Many also customarily add individual personal prayers as part of the quiet recitation of the Amidah.
+Rabbi Shimon discourages praying by rote: "But rather make your prayer a request for mercy and compassion before the Omnipresent."
 Some authorities encourage the worshipper to say something new in his prayer every time.